oidoid/atlas-pack/readme.md

 - **Run**: Parse the sprite sheet JSON and generate an immutable sprite `Atlas` optimized for lookup and sharing.
 Every distinct renderable object should then create its own `Animator` state.
-Finally, `Animator` is used to update and render the `Anim` state sub-textures each frame.
+Finally, `Animator` is used to update and render the `Film` state sub-textures each frame.

 Aseprite itself provides everything needed.
 However, the latter two steps benefit from the tooling provided by atlas-pack: